Extending the scope of the small-ball method: The main result

-It is straightforward to apply Theorem \ref{thm:main-lower} to any class of functions whose members satisfy a stable lower bound.
-We chose to focus on two cases: classes that satisfy a uniform integrability condition following the path of \cite{Men17}, and bounded classes in $L_p$, most notably, classes consisting of uniformly bounded functions.
+0.3cm It is straightforward to apply Theorem \ref{thm:main-lower} to any class of functions whose members satisfy a stable lower bound.
+We chose to focus on one example: a class that is bounded in $L_p$ for some $2<p \leq \infty$.